M-J-Robbins/good-email-code/email-code/template.md

 {% highlight html %}
 <div role="article" aria-roledescription="email" aria-label="email name" lang="en" style="font-size:1rem">
 {% endhighlight %}
-Inside the email body we wrap the whole content of the email in this `<div>`, I've also seen some people appoly these attributes to a wrapping `<table>` personally I try and avoid tables as much as possible, but if that's your set up then you can use a `<table>`.
+Inside the email body we wrap the whole content of the email in this `<div>`, I've also seen some people apply these attributes to a wrapping `<table>` personally I try and avoid tables as much as possible, but if that's your set up then you can use it on a `<table>`.

 So taking a closer look at the attributes;
 ### `role="article"`
-This is an accessibility enhancement, when navigating with a screen reader this will define the content as an article which the user will understand as something that can stand alone outside the context of the rest of the page.
+This is an accessibility enhancement, when navigating with a screen reader this will place the email into the landmarks menu and define the content as an article.
+Although it may not be an article as such, the definition here is something that can stand alone outside the context of the rest of the page.
+And email fits that description.

 ### `aria-roledescription="email"`
-We define this as stand alone content but it will be described as a article which may not be the best name for what the content is, so here we change that to say this is an email.
+As I mentioned previously, article may not be the best word to describe the content, so this will rename it to email.
+This is a custom name so we can use anything here but I wouldn't advise using anything else apart from maybe translating it to match the language of your content.

 ### `aria-label="email name"`
 So we've said this is stand along content, we've said the content type is email now we give that a title.
-I'd recommend using something like the subject line, or perhaps say who the email is from.
+To keep it simple I'd recommend using the subject line if you can dynamically insert that or perhaps say who the email is from.

 ### `lang="en"`
 This is a duplication of the [lang](#lang) set on the HTML element.
 Email clients will often remove the `<html>` element so it's best to duplicate it here also.